vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

       # View the acl info for a cluster; for each user the cluster is shared with,
       # the user's access level, member id, and user name are listed.
       vcd cse cluster share-list --name cluster1

+      # Unshare the cluster with a given user.
+      vcd cse cluster unshare --name CLUSTER_NAME USER1
    ```

 <a name="k8s_upgrade"></a>